acchiao/raccoon/README.md

 ### Core Module

 When updating the outputs of the `core` module, ensure that the changes don't affect any resources downstream.
 The `stack` module references the outputs with a `terraform_remote_state` data source, so a plan operation should be run in the `stack` workspace to verify references to the old attributes haven't changed.
+The same should be done in the `kubernetes` folder.

 ```console
 # Example of breaking changes when renaming or removing outputs used downstream